-The applications from which the benefits were derived included almost all the major types of social media, including blogs, microblogs, wikis, mashups, social networking tools and online communities.
-However, we were not able to come up with reported B2B- cases and related benefits in the category of virtual worlds.
-We did find some cases that reported social media use and benefits on this category on a generic level (e.g. [59][44]), but it was not possible to say explicitly whether the cases and examples referred to B2C or B2B- companies, or even whether the results would have been generalizable to business-to-business context.
+The applications which the benefits were derived from included almost all the major types of social media categories, including blogs, microblogs, wikis, mashups, social networking tools and online community platforms.
+However, we were not able to come up with reported B2B- cases and related benefits and impacts in the category of virtual worlds.
+We did find some cases that reported social media use and benefits in this category on a very generic level [e.g. 58, 40], but it was not possible to say explicitly whether the cases and examples referred to B2C or B2B- companies, or even whether the results would have been generalizable to business-to-business context.

 Concerning the broader classes of innovation -related benefits, the reported benefits of social media use referred to increased customer focus and understanding, increased level of customer service, and decreased time-to-market.
-Many examples reported benefits related to the core of B2B customer relationships, the deepening of customer relationships, such as increased customer interaction with and between customers, but no direct benefits were found that directly addressed the potential benefits concerning the timewise extensions of customer relationships.
+Many studied cases reported benefits related to the core of B2B customer relationships, the deepening of customer relationships, such as increased customer interaction with and between customers, but no benefits or impacts were found that directly addressed the potential benefits concerning the timewise extensions of customer relationships.
 Still, future research should be carried out to understand better in which different specific ways and in which specific contexts social media can actually deepen and extend customer relationships.
+For instance, while some companies such as National Instruments attempted to deepen their B2B customer relationships by extensive open professional communities, some companies aim to learn, in a more focused way, from their key B2B customers by putting together small closed LinkedIn customer focus groups.
+Different types of community logics and participation incentives have also been reported in B2Bs; while some B2B companies use social media to organize innovation competitions, others arrange community events, and others prefer social mediasupported market places and communities.
+By different contexts we refer to e.g. different industries with different business logics.
+All the above require in-depth analyses for optimal B2B social media use, approach selection, and expectable benefits from their use in different contexts.

-Table 1.
-Benefits in using social media applications in different phases of innovation process from B2B companies' perspective.
+Table 1.Benefits and impacts in using social media approaches in the customer relationships of different innovation process phases from B2B companies' perspective.